 How To Protect Your Inheritance Against Divorce, Death, Lawsuits, and Taxes

 Inheritances provide a way for one generation to pass wealth on to the next.
 Unfortunately, outside issues can chip away at the amount, leaving little or nothing to pass along to your own beneficiaries.
-Our Bronx & New Rochelle estate planning attorneys detail some of the steps you can take to protect and preserve your inheritance.
+Our Bronx & Westchester estate planning attorneys detail some of the steps you can take to protect and preserve your inheritance.

 Four Threats That Put Your Inheritance At Risk